Fontaines D.C.

-Fontaines D.C. are an Irish post-punk band formed in Dublin in 2014.
-The band consists of Grian Chatten (vocals), Conor Curley (guitar), Conor "Deego" Deegan III (bass), Tom Coll (drums) and Carlos O'Connell (guitar).
+Fontaines D.C. are an Irish rock band formed in Dublin in 2014.
+The band consists of Grian Chatten (vocals), Conor Curley (guitar), Conor "Deego" Deegan III (bass), Tom Coll (drums), and Carlos O'Connell (guitar).

-The band members met while attending BIMM Dublin music college and bonded over a common love of poetry.
-They began self-releasing singles and performing live regularly, signing to Partisan Records in 2018.
-The band's debut album, Dogrel, was released in 2019 to widespread critical acclaim; it was listed as Album of the Year on record store Rough Trade's website, voted Album of the Year by presenters on BBC Radio 6 Music, and nominated for the Mercury Prize and the Choice Music Prize.
+Formed at BIMM Dublin, the band signed to Partisan Records in 2018 and released the debut album Dogrel in 2019 to widespread critical acclaim; it was listed as Album of the Year on record store Rough Trade's website, voted Album of the Year by presenters on BBC Radio 6 Music, and nominated for the Mercury Prize and the Choice Music Prize.
+The band's second album, A Hero's Death (2020), was nominated for Best Rock Album at the 2021 Grammy Awards.
+Their third album Skinty Fia (2022) became their first number one on the Irish and UK Albums Chart and contributed to them winning the Brit Award for International Group.
+During their rise, Fontaines D.C. were grouped into the contemporary wave of ascending British/Irish post-punk bands.

-The band's second studio album, A Hero's Death, written and recorded while touring to promote Dogrel was released in July 2020, and earned a nomination for Best Rock Album at the 2021 Grammy Awards.
-Their third album, Skinty Fia, released in 2022, was the band's first to reach number one on the Irish Albums Chart and UK Albums Chart and contributed to them winning the Brit Award for International Group.
-The band's fourth album, Romance, was released in August 2024, and won The Album Award at the Rolling Stone UK Awards 2024. and was also nominated for the Mercury Prize.
+The band's first-week sales numbers more than doubled with their fourth album, Romance (2024), which received two Grammy nominations and a Mercury Prize nomination.
+Its lead single, "Starburster", became their first to chart in the UK.

 History

-2014: formation
+2014: Formation

 Carlos O'Connell, Conor Curley, Conor Deegan, Grian Chatten and Tom Coll met while attending music college at BIMM in The Liberties, Dublin.
 They bonded over a common love of poetry and released two collections of poetry called Vroom, inspired by the Beat poets (Jack Kerouac, Allen Ginsberg) and Winding, inspired by Irish poets Patrick Kavanagh, James Joyce, W. B. Yeats.
 None of the published poems were translated into songs, but the track "Television Screens" on their debut Dogrel began as a poem and was turned into a song.

 Lead singer Chatten is half-English (his mother is English and his father is Irish).
 He was born in Barrow-in-Furness, Cumbria, but grew up in the coastal town of Skerries, north of Dublin City.
 Before starting Fontaines D.C., Chatten played in local indie rock bands Gun Runner and Thumbprint as drummer and guitarist/singer respectively.
 Coll and Deegan are from Castlebar in County Mayo, Curley is from Emyvale in County Monaghan, and O'Connell grew up in Madrid, Spain.
 Deegan is regularly seen wearing Mayo GAA clothing during live performances.

 The band took their name from Johnny Fontane, a character in the movie The Godfather portrayed by Al Martino, who was a singer and movie star and godson of Vito Corleone.
 The band was first called The Fontaines, but the initials "D.C." were added when they found that a band in Los Angeles had the same name.
 The initials stand for "Dublin City", to reflect the city of their formation.